ApyGuard-API-Security/apyguard-action/README.md

 ## 📦 How This Action Works

-This GitHub Action uses the ApyGuard Docker scanner to scan your **running API server** after code changes.
+This GitHub Action uses the ApyGuard API to scan your **running API server** after code changes.
+The scan is performed remotely through the ApyGuard API service.

 ## 🛠️ Usage